 “Co-optimization can help optimize paid media budgets while optimizing pages can improve paid search quality scores,” she continues.
 “Strong co-optimized marketing efforts can result in greater overall share of voice, knocking out competitors, and can allow marketers to monitor search cannibalization more effectively.”

 That’s a lot of bang for your effort, huh?
-Here, we explore SEO, SEM, and the ultimate guide to effectively optimize for any industry and client.
+Here, we explore SEO, SEM, and the ultimate guide to optimizing effectively for any industry.

 “Optimizing for search engines requires a knowledge of search engine algorithms and the ability to change the website,” she continues.
 “SEO includes a variety of tactics, from optimizing meta titles and descriptions to site speed analysis to auditing the search landscape to identify topic creation opportunities.”

 There are many elements of SEO, including:

 - On-page copy